johnshearing/beemocracy/BeemocracyMina.md

 https://www.adalovelaceinstitute.org/report/trust-data-governance-pandemics/
   * #### Process Overview
     * BeemocracyMina responds to all governance proposals by inviting any Mina holder to scout the proposal and then write a solicitation (a report) recommending how jurors should vote.
-    * The report is stored on the Interplanetery File System where the hash of the document always the URL of the document.
+    * The report is stored on the Interplanetary File System where the hash of the document is always the URL of the document.
     * Scouts register proof of their solicitation on the Mina blockchain with their hardware wallet.
       * This binds the report and recommended vote to the scouts digital signature.
-      * The transaction includes the hash of the document which serves both to show where the document can be found on the IPFS and also serves as a document finger print so we know that the document has not been altered.
+      * The transaction includes the hash of the document which serves both to show where the document can be found on the IPFS and also serves as a document fingerprint so we know that the document has not been altered.
     * The scout may remain anonymous and be known only by their collection of solicitations all having the same digital signature associated with their hardware wallet.
       * In this way, scouts (any Mina holder) gain history, reputation, and standing in the community without revealing their identity.
     * All governance proposals go before a jury to be decided.
 So a scout's solicitations are information and recommendations used to help the juries decide.